-The top down/didatic method of the 19th century with a older man in a white lab coat sanding in front of a lecture hall delivering in formation to an audience of medical students is over.
+The top down/didactic method of the 19th century with an older man in a white lab coat sanding in front of a lecture hall delivering in formation to an audience of medical students is over.
 This was replaced by the small group/problem based learning of the 20th century.

 The SGEM consists of a weekly podcast available for free on iTunes

 and a blog.
 It is also tied into a Facebook